ChildrensFund/san-mateo-hsa-childrens-fund/README.md

     - Designed and implemented Node/Express server
     - Server-side data sanitization
     - Implemented code to optimize deployment and resolved deployment issues

+Special thanks to Will Lo for doing our homepage design work